 Sources of Funds: NURRU Members, Grants and Donations.

-Past and Present Funders: Dutch Government, International Development Research Centre (IDRC), Department for International Development (DFID), European Union (EU), USAID, National Democratic Institute (NDI) and World Bank, Regional Centre for Small Arms (RECSA), UNDP, Commonwealth Foundation, Conflict Early Warning Uganda (CEWERU), East African Community (EAC), GTZ.
+Past and Present Funders: Dutch Government, International Development Research Centre (IDRC), Department for International Development (DFID), European Union (EU), USAID, National Democratic Institute (NDI) and World Bank, Regional Centre for Small Arms (RECSA), UNDP, Green-Touch, Commonwealth Foundation, Conflict Early Warning Uganda (CEWERU), East African Community (EAC), GTZ.

 Location: Plot 9C off Martyrs way, Ministers Village, Ntinda, P.O.Box 24011, Kampala, Uganda